 In 1821, a company called Rickets of Bristol patented a machine that could standardize the size of glass bottles.
 This was the beginnings of the 750ml wine bottle we see today.
 Like all wine vessels, these bottles required stoppers.
 The cork stoppers experimented with by the ancient Romans proved to be the answer.

 Historically wine was made for immediate consumption, but through trade, it was discovered that fluctuations in humidity and temperature 'cook' the wine.
 Wealthy wine producers and merchants began to store their wine in cellars below the ground.
 In the 18th century, people began storing their glass wine bottles in specially designed wine cellars.
-Wine cellars remain the best solution for wine storage today.
+Wine cellars with antique wine racks remain the best solution for wine storage today.

 Photo by: Nick Karvounis